-Graph 14- Percent of Patients Receiving an Influenza Vaccination
+Graph I 4- Percent of Patients Receiving an Influenza Vaccination

-The ESRD Network Statement of Work required Networks to ensure a minimum of 90% of dialysis facility staff receive an influenza vaccination annually, measured using National Healthcare Safety Network (NSHN) data for the entire task order period of performance.
+The ESRD Network Statement of Work required networks to ensure a minimum of 90% of dialysis facility staff receive an influenza vaccination annually, measured using National Healthcare Safety Network (NSHN) data for the entire task order period of performance.

-Rates for dialysis staff fell even lower with a rate of only about 51% of staff vaccinations being captured in NSHN (Graph 15).
+Rates for dialysis staff fell even lower with a rate of just over 61% of staff vaccinations being captured in NSHN (Graph 15).
 Ongoing technical assistance was provided to facilities with high rates of healthcare personnel without documented influenza vaccines.
 Large Dialysis organizations batch submit much of their data and facility level staff are sometimes unable to make changes in the systems or override the batched data.
-No Network in the program was able to achieve this metric in this performance period.
+No network in the program was able to achieve this metric in this performance period.

-Graph I 5- Percent of Dialysis Staff Receiving an Influenza Vaccination
+Graph 15- Percent of Dialysis Staff Receiving an Influenza Vaccination